Manchester City vs Bournemouth prediction and betting tips 02 November 2025 | Dailysports experts

-One of the fixtures of the 10th round of the English Championship will take place on Sunday at the Etihad Stadium in Manchester, where Manchester City will host Bournemouth.
-I’m offering a bet on the match outcome with a solid chance of success.
+One of the headline fixtures of Premier League Matchday 10 is set for Sunday at the Etihad Stadium in Manchester, where the hosts Manchester City take on Bournemouth.
+I'm tipping a bet on goals in this encounter, with strong odds for success.

 Match preview